 The Windrush scandal has been a pivotal moment for migrants rights in the UK, with as many as 63 people wrongly deported.
-It’s become a matter of worldwide importance and outrage, with Google searches for the term spiking by more than 100 percent the week of April 15.
+It’s become a matter of worldwide importance and outrage, with Google searches for the term spiking by more than 100 percent.

 However, they’re not the only group of migrants fighting for justice.
 The plight of the Chagos Islanders has been an ongoing campaign for decades, but it has yet to reach mainstream public attention, with searches at a virtual flatline compared to Windrush.